duffau/NBARX/README.md

 - likelihood functions: `loglike.PAR`, `loglike.NBAR`, `loglike.PARX` and `loglike.NBARX`
 - one step forecast filter: : `filter.PAR`, `filter.NBAR`, `filter.PARX` and `filter.NBARX`

+The function library also contains a function for calculating the theoretical autocovariance and autocorrelation functions (ACF), based on the ARMA(X)-representation of the models.
+The `acf`-functions can also be used to calculate ACF's of GARCH and GARCH-X models.

 #### est y.R and est X.R
 These scripts make all the estimation on the 8 data series fetched from Statistics Denmark, and saves the estimated parameters, the filtered series and some test results in RDS-format (R-data single)